-4 2030 Objective 4: Increase the resilience of natural systems to adapt to i drier summers. ncreased temperatures and Lead partners 4a Identify habitat diversity and connectivity needs (e.g., links to and between existing natural areas, anchor locations) and prioritize corridors for protection and enhancement, including through acquisition, restoration, regulations, and innovative techniques such as vegetated streets, to create an interconnected network of terrestrial and aquatic habitats.
-City (PPR, BES, BPS) 4b Identify opportunities to locate and relocate infrastructure away from streams to minimize impervious area, and allow for more vegetation and increased floodplain function.
-City (PPR, BES, BPS, BDS, PBOT) 4c Review city codes and drainage rules to evaluate their ability to protect and improve stream flows, seeps, springs, wetland function, water quality including temperature, vegetation and habitat, and stormwater management in the face of climate change.
+4 2030 Objective 4: Increase the resilience of natural systems to adapt to increased temper atures and drier summers.
+Lead agency 4a Identify habitat diversity and connectivity needs (e.g., links to and among existing natural areas, anchor locations) and prioritize habitat corridors for protection and enhancement, including through acquisition, restoration, regulations and innovative techniques such as vegetated streets, to create an interconnected network of terrestrial and aquatic habitats.
+City (PPR, BES, BPS) 4b Identify opportunities to locate and relocate infrastructure and impervious areas away from streams.
+City (PPR, BES, BPS, BDS, PBOT) 4c Review city codes and drainage rules to evaluate their ability to protect and improve stream flows, seeps, springs, wetland function, water quality including temperature, vegetation and habitat, and stormwater management during hotter, drier, summers.
 Use the Natural Resource Inventory and other data to track gains and losses, and propose revisions as necessary.
 Evaluate and pilot planting native species that are currently considered to be at the "northern" edge of their range in Portland.
 City (BES, PPR, BPS) 4d Evaluate if existing e-zones, tree codes and specifications for tree planting and street design are sufficient to protect natural resource functions needed to adapt to climate change.
-City (BPS, BDS, BES, PPR) 4e Explore new and support expansion of existing voluntary programs promoting increased native, drought tolerant vegetation and reduced hardscape on private property such as Audubon and East Multnomah Soil and Water District's "Backyard Habitat," the City's "Treebate," and the DePave programs.
+City (BPS, BDS, BES, PPR) 4e Explore new and support expansion of voluntary programs promoting increased native, drought tolerant vegetation and reduced hardscape on private property such as Audubon and East Multnomah Soil and Water District's "Backyard Habitat," the City's "Treebate," and the DePave programs.
 Update the Portland Plant List.
-City (BES, BPS, Water) 4f Research and experiment with different plant palettes for planting in natural areas, restoration sites, green streets, ecoroofs, rain gardens, and other built infrastructure that are more tolerant to summer drought conditions and provide habitat for current and new species expanding their range.
+City (BES, BPS, Water) 4f Research and experiment with different plant palettes for planting in natural areas, restoration sites, green streets, ecoroofs, rain gardens and other built infrastructure that are more tolerant to summer drought conditions and provide habitat for current and new species expanding their range.
 City (PPR, BES) 4g Continue to implement the invasive species control programs: Integrated Pest Management, Protect the Best, Early Detection and Rapid Response, and public and private invasive species control.
-City (PPR, BES) 4h Update the voluntary best management practices for nesting birds and seek opportunities to incorporate bird-friendly building design approaches into City plans, programs, projects and work with Portland residents, building managers, architects and developers to do the same.
+City (PPR, BES) 4h Update the voluntary best management practices for nesting birds and seek opportunities to incorporate bird-friendly building design approaches into City plans, programs and projects, and work with Portland residents, building managers, architects and developers to do the same.
 City (BES, PPR, BPS) 4i Purchase private water rights if useful to enhance instream flows or limit conflicts, and consider water marketing as a potential means of dealing with specific drought events.
-City (BES)
+City (BES) 4j Focus acquisition, restoration and management of the City's natural areas inventory to ensure species of concern and overall biodiversity is retained.
+City (BES, PPR)